bluetoother/cc-bnp/README.md

 <a name="gattSpec"></a>
 ### 3.2 G​ATT Specifications

 In BLE, an attributes is the smallest data entity defined by GATT.
 Attributes are used to describe the hierarchical data organization, such as **Service** and **Characteristic**, and pieces of the user data.
-A Service conceptually groups all the related Characteristics togather, and each **Characteristic** always contain at least two attibutes: _Characteristic Declaration_ and _Characteristic Value_.
+A Service conceptually groups all the related Characteristics together, and each **Characteristic** always contain at least two attibutes: _Characteristic Declaration_ and _Characteristic Value_.

 **cc-bnp** will automatically parse the attributes if they are publicly SIG-defined ones.